Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 David Tamberrino - Goldman Sachs & Co.

 Great.
 Thanks for taking our questions here.
 First one, just from a margin standpoint, looking at the guidance and thinking about heading from the first half to the second half.
-I think we've seen some continued deceleration, at least, in margin expansion year-over-year, and I think we're looking at maybe flat margins overall for the company (37:14) implied by the guidance.
+I think we've seen some continued deceleration, at least, in margin expansion year-over-year, and I think we're looking at maybe flat margins overall for the company intuition implied by the guidance.
 Can you walk us through some of the puts and takes that you're seeing either from the raw materials headwinds or potential incremental pricing pressure from the OEMs?

 Matthew J. Simoncini - Lear Corp.